laataiasu/laataiasu.github.io/content/_draft/notes on idleness.md

 on a particular problem and, at the conclusion of each project, redeployed or discarded.
 Researchers will become totally proletarianized as they lose their property, both in the skills of stable paradigm-based research, and in the rights to their results.”

-"Idleness is the beginning of all vice, the crown of all virtues." kafka
+"Idleness is the beginning of all vice, the crown of all virtues." [[Franz Kafka]]

 “A man can be himself only so long as he is alone, and if he does not love solitude, he will not love freedom, for it is only when he is alone that he is really free.” -Arthur Schopenhauer